 What is CBD?

-Most CBD products that you are going to find in the market are going to be derived from the Hemp plant.
+Most CBD products that you can find on the market are derived from the Hemp plant.

 Although Hemp belongs to the same Cannabis Genus of plants as Marijuana, they are different.
 They are cultivated differently, they are harvested differently, and thus, they have a different composition.